maulanna-enoch/markdown-slides/content/slides/achilles/index.md

 Note:
 To understand the existing Achilles platform and capabilities, I walked through the Achilles onboarding flow (registration up until becoming a registered user) and payment creation flow.
 (Caveat: I didn't manage to do the Coretax passphrase verification and mapping.)

-The exploration surfaced rooms for improvement to the platform.
-Prioritizing clarity over completeness, this document highlights three categories: Payment Channel coverage, Dashboard UI reliability, and API documentation issues.

-Each of these will add friction to users looking to have a completed transaction and paid invoices.
+This document highlights three categories: Payment Channel coverage, Dashboard UI reliability, and API documentation issues.
+These issues add friction to users looking to have a completed transaction and paid invoices.
 {{% /speaker_note %}}

 ---